iotexproject/iotex-proto/README.md

 The following guide used sender address `io1mwekae7qqwlr23220k5n9z3fmjxz72tuchra3m` and recipient address `io187wzp08vnhjjpkydnr97qlh8kh0dpkkytfam8j` as example.
 Replace your actual address and recipient address when creating and signing the transaction

 ### Create raw transaction
-1. construct a message Transfer as defined in \proto\type\action.proto, amount is in unit of 10^-18 IOTX token
+1. construct a message Transfer as defined in `\proto\type\action.proto`, amount is in unit of 10^-18 IOTX token

 For example, to transfer 1.2 IOTX token, set amount = “1200000000000000000”